PhilPalmer/antiviral-drug-repurposing/README.md

 ![scatter_plots](images/scatter_plots.png)

-However, as shown by the sample distance matrix from the differential expression analysis we can see that the Geldanamycin treatment wasn't able to sufficiently distinguish from the control samples, as shown by the fact that the organge and green samples were not grouped togther in the matrix.
+A sample distance matrix was performed to calculate the distance between each of sample using the read counts.
+Here the green & orange represent the conditions.
+Not all of the treated samples cluster together and so the Geldanamycin treatment may not be enough to seperate the samples.

 ![sample_distance_matrix](images/sample_distance_matrix.png)